How to apply

 All applications must be submitted through the online application portal available on the Dementia Consortium website and using the Expression of Interest (EOI) application form provided.

-The next deadline for applications is the 30 November 2020.
+The next deadline for applications will be announced soon.

 In some instances, Alzheimer’s Research UK may work with third-party organisations to reach out to the academic community on behalf on the Dementia Consortium and identify any interested applicants.
 In these instances, the third-party organisation promoting the academic outreach may be allowed to submit applications directly to Alzheimer’s Research UK on behalf of the applicants.